OpenTTD/OpenTTD/README.md

 The fmt implementation in `src/3rdparty/fmt` is licensed under the MIT license.
 See `src/3rdparty/fmt/LICENSE.rst` for the complete license text.

+The nlohmann json implementation in `src/3rdparty/nlohmann` is licensed under the MIT license.
+See `src/3rdparty/nlohmann/LICENSE.MIT` for the complete license text.

+The OpenGL API in `src/3rdparty/opengl` is licensed under the MIT license.
+See `src/3rdparty/opengl/khrplatform.h` for the complete license text.

 The catch2 implementation in `src/3rdparty/catch2` is licensed under the Boost Software License, Version 1.0.
 See `src/3rdparty/catch2/LICENSE.txt` for the complete license text.